maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     T3 --> T4["11:15:33<br/>DMUB command queue errors"]
 {{< /mermaid >}}

 The short answer is that the display stack wedged in AMD's DCN and DMCUB path.
-The logs do not prove whether kernel code, firmware, hardware or their interaction created the first bad state.
+The logs leave the first bad state unattributed among kernel code, firmware, hardware and their interaction.
 To understand why that wording matters, we need to build the stack one layer at a time.

 New to Linux graphics?
 Read [sections 3 to 13](#3-the-smallest-useful-model) in order.
 Investigating a freeze?
 Start at [sections 14 to 16](#14-reconstructing-the-failure).
 Returning for a definition?
 Jump to the [type glossary](#type-glossary).

-## 2. Read logs as a timeline, not a bag of errors
+## 2. Read logs as a timeline

 I reduced the failed boot to five decisive lines: